Common Names: echinacea, purple coneflower, coneflower, American coneflower

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 Toll-free in the U.S.: 1-888-644-6226

 Email: firstname.lastname@example.org (link sends e-mail)

 A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)

 ODS seeks to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, supporting research, sharing research results, and educating the public.
 Its resources include publications (such as Dietary Supplements: What You Need to Know), fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements), and the PubMed Dietary Supplement Subset.

 - Echinacea.
-In: Blumenthal M, Goldberg A, Brinckman J, eds.
+In: Blumenthal M, Goldberg A, Brinckmann J, eds.
 Herbal Medicine: Expanded Commission E Monographs.
-Newton, MA: Lippincott Williams & Wilkins; 2000:88–102.
+Newton, MA: Integrative Medicine Communications; 2000:88-102.

 - Echinacea.
-Natural Medicines Comprehensive Database Web site.
-Accessed at www.naturaldatabase.com on May 11, 2009.
+Natural Medicines Web site.
+Accessed at naturalmedicines.therapeuticresearch.com on April 3, 2015.
+[Database subscription].